bhumijgupta/Github-vanced/README.md

 ```
 2. Open chrome and navigate to [chrome://extensions](chrome://extensions/)
 3. Toggle on Developer mode
-4. Select Load Unpacked and navigate inside the clone repo
+4. Select Load Unpacked
+5. Navigate inside the clone repo and select OK
+6. **Voila** The extension is loaded!

 ## Future Goals
 - [ ] Add toggle switch to enable and disable extension